zmievsa/autograder/README.md

 * CPython (3.6-3.10)
 * Any programming language if stdout-only grading is used
 # Quickstart
-* Run `autograder path/to/directory/you'd/like/to/grade --guide`.
+* Run `autograder guide path/to/directory/you'd/like/to/grade`.
 The guide will create all of the necessary configurations and directories for grading and will explain how to grade.
 * Read [Usage](#Usage) section
 # Usage
 1) Create tests directory in the same directory as student submissions.
 Its structure is shown in [examples](https://github.com/Ovsyanka83/autograder/tree/master/examples). (can be automatically created using [--guide](#Quickstart))